Priyanshiagarwal2006/ai-student-companion/README.md

 - 📱 Further Mobile Optimization
 ---

-⭐ Thank You for Visiting This Repository!
+# ⭐ Thank You for Visiting This Repository!

+AI Student Companion combines **Artificial Intelligence, learning, and productivity** to create a focused digital companion for students.

+*Building smarter learning experiences, improving productivity, and using AI to make student life simpler.*